 Arts Council & Creative Scotland

-One way to reach this almost invisible workforce is through professional organisations and trade unions, including the SoA, which offer their members access to training and updates on industry developments.
+Most authors are self-employed workers, and it is crucial that continuing professional development is offered to them and not just to employees.
+One way to reach this almost invisible workforce is through professional organisations and trade unions, including the SoA, which offer members access to training, mentoring and updates on industry developments.
 Government funding would be well directed to such schemes which take the place of traditional apprenticeships, which, by the very nature of writing, do not work for authors.